CoronavirusUpdate on Springhill’s services during the Coronavirus crisis

 Springhill Hospice is standing shoulder to shoulder with the NHS, playing a key part in the fight against Coronavirus in Rochdale, Middleton and Heywood.

 We’re continuing to provide essential care across the borough

 Throughout the Coronavirus crisis, our team of Springhill Nurses and Doctors and healthcare professionals are working on our In-Patient Unit and out in your local community to support patients in their own homes.
 We have continued to work 24 hours a day to make sure that the patients and families in our care continue to receive the highest level of care.

 The patients we support at Springhill Hospice have a wide range of life limiting illnesses, making them particularly vulnerable and it is important that we take sensible precautions to protect their wellbeing, whilst also ensuring the safety of visitors, volunteers and employees.

-At Springhill, our main aim is to reduce footfall within the Hospice building, especially on the In-Patient Unit.
-As a result, we have asked non-clinical members of our team who do not need to work from the main Hospice building to work remotely where possible.
-We have also increased our cleaning regime at the Hospice and have ensured there is adequate provision of sanitiser gel and hand washing facilities across the Hospice.
+We are continuing to minimise footfall at the main Hospice site, and where possible, many of our teams are still working from home. our main aim is to reduce footfall within the Hospice building, especially on the In-Patient Unit.
+We have an increased cleaning regime at the Hospice and have ensured there is adequate provision of PPE, sanitiser gel and hand washing facilities across the Hospice.

-- Our Community Service will remain available and the team will continue to see patients in the community as and where appropriate.
+Our Community Service remains available and the team will continue to see patients in the community as and where appropriate.
 In some cases, telephone appointments and support may be offered as an alternative to face to face appointments.